GeoDuqueza1939/SDOStoTomasCity/Notes.md

   - appointment
   - leave
   - termOfOffice
+  - eligibilities
+- add : add an entry (use with a=add);
+  - same as fetch
 - k : Primary Key (use with: a=fetch, f, qcs, flim)
   - all (all results)
   - [specify]